 Sexual Assault and Sexual Misconduct Resources

-Sexual assault is a crime punishable by both civil and criminal legal action.
-The University Judicial System administered through the Office of Judicial Affairs adjudicates, at the request of the victim, all cases involving sex offenses in which the alleged perpetrator is a University of Mary Washington Student.
+Sexual assault, dating/domestic violence, and stalking are crimes punishable by both civil and criminal legal action.
+The University’s Office of Title IX is responsible for responding to and adjudicating, at the request of the victim (or when circumstances warrant it), all complaints involving sexual assault or gender or sex based discrimination in which the alleged Respondent is a University of Mary Washington Student, employee, or third party.
 UMW also encourages victims to prosecute alleged perpetrators to the fullest extent of the law.
 There are several avenues for assistance if a person becomes the victim of a sex offense.

 Victims of sexual assault tend to feel a variety of conflicting emotions: rage, fear, depression, relief to have survived, numbness and exhaustion, to name just a few.
 Two vital points to remember are that the assault was not your fault and there is help available.